About

 About the Playwright:

-Henley is an award-winning American playwright, screenwriter, and
+Beth Henley is an award-winning American playwright,

-internationally and translated into twelve languages.
+well as internationally and translated into fourteen languages.